hedera-dev/hedera-agent-kit/README.md

  * `mode: AgentMode.AUTONOMOUS` the transaction will be executed autonomously, using the accountID set (the operator account can be set in the client with `.setOperator(process.env.ACCOUNT_ID!`)

 ### Hedera Plugins & Tools
 The Hedera Agent Kit provides a set of tools, bundled into plugins, to interact with the Hedera network.
+See how to build your own plugins in [docs/HEDERAPLUGINS.md](docs/HEDERAPLUGINS.md)

 Currently, the following plugins are available: